-Position the sprinkler heads in the ceiling away from the kiln(s).
+If you have a fire sprinkler system position the sprinkler heads in the ceiling away from the kiln(s).
 The rising heat from the kiln, under normal operating conditions, could set off the sprinklers which will cause water damage.
-Use the highest temperature rating on your sprinkler heads that is allowed by code.
-Or consider using a higher one that is set off by smoke.
+Consider using a higher temperature sprinkler head or one that is set off by smoke.
+Also consider using the canopy type vent system in this type of environment which will lower the temperature above the kiln.
+Test the installation under the worse conditions to be sure that you are not creating a hazard.